Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

 Note that, whilst one can check for non-triviality of an element $ \b $ in $ \BB k {} $ by simply verifying that its image under the map $ \tD $ is numerically non-trivial, in order to conclude that~$ \b $ is trivial, we need to know an explicit natural number $ M $ that is divisible by $ |K_2(\O)| $.
 Then the quantity on the left hand side of (\ref{numerical}) is numerically close to zero if and only if $ \c = \psi_k(\b) $ is trivial.
 If that is the case, then the injectivity of $\psi_k$ implies that the element $ \b $ is itself trivial.

-Since the map $\psi_k$ has finite cokernel there always exists a finite set $S$ that results in a non-trivial element ~$\overline{B}(k)$ by the above procedure.

-In practical terms, the geometric approach in \S \ref{tessellations} shows that one need only take $S = S_\geo$ to be set comprising all of the places that divide any of the principal ideals $\OO\cdot r_{i,j}$ and $ \O \cdot (1-r_{i,j}) $ for the elements $r_{i,j}$ that occur in Theorem~\ref{mthm}.

-In general, this set $S_{\mathrm {geo}}$ is far too large to be practical for the exceptional $S$-unit approach.
-Fortunately, however, in all of the cases investigated in this paper we have found that a much smaller choice of set $S$ is sufficient.
-In fact, we have found that it is often enough to take $S$ to comprise all places that divide either $2$ or $3$ or any of the first ten (say) primes that split in $k$.
+Since $ \overline B (k) $ is cyclic of infinite order, there exists a finite set $ S $ for which the above procedure can lead to a non-trivial element.
+By Remark~\ref{mpropnew} one can take it to comprise all of the places that divide any of the principal ideals~$\OO\cdot r_{i,j}$, $\OO\cdot \ol{ r_{i,j}} $, $ \O \cdot (1-r_{i,j}) $ and~$ \O \cdot (1-\ol{ r_{i,j} } ) $ for the elements~$r_{i,j}$ in Theorem~\ref{mthm}.
+In general, this set is far too large to be practical for the exceptional $S$-unit approach.
+Fortunately, however, in all of the cases investigated in this paper we found that a much smaller set suffices.
+In fact, it is often enough to take $S$ to comprise all places that divide either $2$ or $3$ or any of the first ten (say) primes that split in $k$.

 \begin{example} In the case $k=\Q(\sqrt{-303})$ it suffices to take $S$ to be the set of places that divide either of $2, 11$ and $13$ (all of which split in $k$) or $3$ (which ramifies in $k$).
 Imposing small bounds on the exponents with respect to a chosen basis, we already find $ 683$ exceptional $S$-units in $k$.
-Setting $\w := (1+\sqrt{-303})/2$, GP/PARI's \cite{PARI} `bnfsunits' gives as a basis (modulo torsion) the set of elements
+Setting $\w := (1+\sqrt{-303})/2$, GP/PARI's \cite{PARI} `bnfsunits' gives as a basis of the $ S $-units the set

 of norms $2^{10}$, $2^2$, $2^5\cdot 3$, $2^7\cdot 11$, $2^3\cdot 11$, $2^5\cdot 13$, and $2^4\cdot 13$, respectively.